emscripten-core/emscripten/site/source/docs/tools_reference/emcc.rst

   ``-sSEPARATE_DWARF_URL=URL`` to customize that location (this is useful if you want to host it on a different server, for example).

+.. _emcc-gsplit-dwarf:

+``-gsplit-dwarf``
+  Enable debug fission, which creates split DWARF object files alongside the wasm object files.
+This option must be used together with ``-c``.

 .. _emcc-gsource-map:

 ``-gsource-map``